lona-web-org/lona/doc/content/faq.rst

 Also people use different editors that save files at different times and sometimes multiple times and/or periodically.

-Its hard to get this right, therefore i focused on making the server fast to restart and easier to maintain.
+It's hard to get this right, therefore I focused on making the server fast to restart and easier to maintain.